28 November 2018

-In our new guest blog, Jenn Scott explores the Stewart queen’s experiences of life in Scotland's capital.
+In this guest blog, Jenn Scott explores the Stewart queen’s experiences of life in Scotland's capital.

 When Mary Queen of Scots was only two years old, war came to Edinburgh, despite the treaty of Greenwich that had been signed the year before between Scotland and England to agree a marriage between her and Prince Edward, son of Henry VIII.
 However, by December of 1543, the ‘Auld Alliance’ between Scotland and France had between re-established and the Scots were able to throw out the treaty – and so began the ‘Rough Wooing’.